ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 When disposing, make sure you fully destroy any data you are supposed to destroy.
 Just removing a file does not actually remove its contents from most storage devices.

 🔔 Security misconfiguration is such a common mistake in web applications that it is 2017 OWASP Top 10 #6 and 2021 OWASP Top 10 #5.
 Protecting automatic update functionality is considered part of 2021 OWASP Top 10 #8 (A08:2021), *Software and Data Integrity Failures*.
 Using components with known vulnerabilities is such a common web application vulnerability that it is 2017 OWASP Top 10 #9.
-Using vulnerable and outdated components is 2021 OWASP Top 10 #6.
-Insufficient logging and monitoring is such a common web application vulnerability that it is 2017 OWASP Top 10 #10.
+Using vulnerable and outdated components is 2021 OWASP Top 10 #6. *Security Logging and Monitoring Failures* is 2021 OWASP Top 10 #9. *Insufficient logging and monitoring* is 2017 OWASP Top 10 #10.

 ### Quiz 4.3